IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/MsgSpec.md

 }
 ```

-Any property initialized with the empty string is provided the default value by the frontend.
+Any *numeric* property initialized with the empty string is provided the default value by the frontend.

 The initial state update must *at least* have the following fields: